-Assuming that we are the owner of the VIEs for U.S. federal income tax purposes, and based upon an analysis of our income and assets and the market value of our ADSs, we do not believe we were a PFIC for the taxable year ended December 31, 2021.
+Assuming that we are the owner of the VIEs for U.S. federal income tax purposes, and based upon an analysis of our income and assets and the market value of our ADSs, we believe that we were not a PFIC for the taxable year ended December 31, 2022.
 There can be no assurance regarding our PFIC status for the current taxable year or foreseeable future taxable years, however, because our PFIC status is a factual determination made annually that will depend, in part, upon the composition of our income and assets.
-The value of our assets for purposes of the asset test, including the value of our goodwill and unbooked intangibles, may be determined in part by reference to the market price of our ADSs or ordinary shares from time to time (which may be volatile).
+The value of our assets for purposes of the asset test, including the value of our goodwill and unbooked intangibles, may be determined in part by reference to the market price of our ADSs from time to time (which may be volatile).
 Because we will generally take into account our current market capitalization in estimating the value of our goodwill and other unbooked intangibles, our PFIC status for the current taxable year and foreseeable future taxable years may be affected by our market capitalization.
 Recent fluctuations in our market capitalization create a material risk that we may be classified as a PFIC for the current taxable year and foreseeable future taxable years.
 In addition, the composition of our income and assets will be affected by how, and how quickly, we spend our liquid assets.
-Under circumstances in which our revenue from activities that produce non-passive income, or in which we determine not to deploy significant amounts of cash for active purposes, our risk of becoming classified as a PFIC may substantially increase.
+Under circumstances in which our revenue from activities that produce passive income significantly increases relative to our revenue from activities that produce non-passive income, or in which we determine not to deploy significant amounts of cash for active purposes, our risk of becoming classified as a PFIC may substantially increase.

 Because there are uncertainties in the application of the relevant rules, it is possible that the Internal Revenue Service (the "IRS") may challenge our classification of certain income or assets as non-passive, or our valuation of our goodwill and other unbooked intangibles, each of which could cause us to become classified as a PFIC for the current or subsequent taxable years.
-If we are classified as a PFIC for any taxable year during which a U.S. Holder holds our ADSs or ordinary shares, the PFIC rules discussed below under "-Passive Foreign Investment Company Rules" will generally apply to such U.S. Holder for such taxable year, and unless the U.S. Holder makes certain elections, will apply in future taxable years even if we cease to be a PFIC.
+If we are classified as a PFIC for any taxable year during which a U.S. Holder holds our ADSs or ordinary shares, the PFIC rules discussed below under "- Passive Foreign Investment Company Rules" will generally apply to such U.S. Holder for such taxable year, and unless the U.S. Holder makes certain elections, will apply in future taxable years even if we cease to be a PFIC.

-The discussion below under "-Dividends" and "-Sale or Other Disposition" assumes that we are not and will not be classified as a PFIC for U.S. federal income tax purposes.
+The discussion below under "-Distributions" and "-Sale or Other Disposition of ADSs or Ordinary Shares" assumes that we are not and will not be classified as a PFIC for U.S. federal income tax purposes.